Best Stablecoins, Rated and Reviewed for 2024

 Stablecoins explained: A stablecoin is a digital currency that retains its value because it’s backed by the value of an underlying asset, which can be anything from fiat currency to oil and gold or sometimes even cryptocurrency.

 For example, Tether (USDT) and USD Coin (USDC) are stablecoins backed by US dollars held in reserve.
-Frax (FRAX), on the other hand, is the first stablecoin backed by asset collateralization and mathematical cryptographic algorithms.
+Frax (FRAX), on the other hand, is the first stablecoin supported by asset collateralization and mathematical cryptographic algorithms.

 Types of Stablecoins